 If you have strong doubts about this, then it is incumbent on you to discuss them with your spouse.
-And the best way to do this is to through a relationship counsellor
+And the best way to do this is to through a relationship counselor.

-Acceptance that it takes two to make a marriage work and both of you need to be committed to it is a key step to make the divorce process less painful.
+Acceptance that it takes two to make a marriage work and both of you need to be committed to it is a key step to making the divorce process less painful.

-The best people to agree how you are going to raise your children, whilst living separately, is you – the parents.
+The best people to agree on how you are going to raise your children, whilst living separately, are you – the parents.

 If you cannot agree on the arrangements then agree to work on a parenting plan with a family mediator.
-Divorce mediation will help you work together to reach an agreement on all aspects of your future parenting arrangements.
-Ideally you want to have a flexible arrangement that prioritises the children, allows for changes in family life and schedules, and one that evolves over the years as the children grow up
+Mediation will help you work together to reach an agreement on all aspects of your future parenting arrangements.
+Ideally, you want to have a flexible arrangement that prioritises the children.
+One that allows for changes in family life and schedules, and one that evolves over the years as the children grow up.

-Some parents treat the task of raising your children like a business – keeping conversations purely on the ‘business’ of parenting your children and leaving blame and recrimination to one side.
+Some parents treat the task of raising your children like a business.
+Keeping conversations purely on the ‘business’ of parenting their children and leaving blame and recrimination to one side.
 If you prioritise the children in every decision and action you take, then you will be able to look back at this time as one that was difficult, but also with pride at how you managed it.

 Step 3 – Working out where you will both be living

-As part of your divorce you will normally end up living in separate properties – so you will need to fund two households, where previously you were funding just the one.
+As part of your divorce, you will normally end up living in separate properties – so you will need to fund two households, where previously you were funding just one.

 Let’s suppose you have two teenage children – a boy and a girl – and you are sharing the parenting on a 50/50 basis.
 You would both need a 3-bedroom property.
-That’s because a boy and a girl need separate rooms as well as yourself.
-It maybe that you need to sell the current property, or keep the current property and one of you rent somewhere until it can be sold.
+That’s because a boy and a girl need separate rooms (as well as yourself).
+It may be that you need to sell the current property or keep the current property and one of you rents somewhere until it can be sold.

-To arm you with the all the options you need to work out what mortgage you can obtain, what you can reasonably afford and look to maximise any income you may be entitled to when you start living separately.
+To arm you with all the options you need to work out what mortgage you can obtain; what you can reasonably afford; and look to maximize any income you may be entitled to when you start living separately.
 You can start with a website such as turn2us.org.uk and put in your circumstances as they will be when you start living apart.
 If you need help on this, a financial advisor can provide you with further assistance, as can Citizens Advice or you can use divorce mediation to help you reach agreement on the finances.